croquet/croquet-react/docs/tutorials/1 React Simple Counter.md

 Next, we define the `CounterDisplay` component, which has two goals:

- - rendering the live count of the replicated counter
+ - Rendering the live count of the replicated counter
- - resetting the counter on click
+ - Resetting the counter on click

 ```
  function CounterDisplay() {
   const model = useModelRoot();
 ```

-First, we use the `useModelRoot` hook to get a hold of the `CounterModel` in our session.
+First, we use the `useModelRoot` hook to get hold of the `CounterModel` in our session.
-Next, we create a state by the `useState` hook.
+Next, we create a state with the `useState` hook.
 Then, we set up subscription for the counter message, and set the state.

-If we just wanted to render the up-to-date count, we could finish our component with
+If we just want to render the up-to-date count, we can finish our component with

 ```
 return <div>{count}</div>;
 ```

-But, to explore how we can have information flow back from our component to the `CounterModel`, let's setup our component to reset the counter when we click the count.
+But, to explore how we can have information flow back from our component to the `CounterModel`, let's set up our component to reset the counter when we click the count.

-First, we create a callback that will publish the corresponding event like this:
+First, we create a callback that will publish the corresponding event like this.

 ```
 const publishReset = usePublish(() => [model.id, "reset"]);